 Going to college is about much more than earning a degree.
 We want you to become completely connected: to understand, with depth and insight, the world and your place in it.
 Bethel offers the resources you need to get connected and succeed.

 Engaged in mind and heart

 A college of the arts and sciences, Bethel teaches the skills you will use throughout your lifetime: effective communication, resourceful problem solving, teamwork, and critical thinking.

 This solid preparation means that students enjoy success as they pursue their careers or graduate school.
 With more than 50 areas of study, you will discover your passion and calling and put it to use in the real world.

 If you’re not sure what you want to study, you’re not alone!
 Students who have not made a decision about their major and are eager to explore the wide range of options available to them can do so through Bethel’s unique Exploratory Studies program.
 The program offers time to exercise intellectual curiosity and define long-term academic and career goals.
 Students can start by taking “The Bethel Core,” 54 credit hours in liberal arts courses that are required for almost all majors.

 The solid preparation built into a Bethel education means graduates in every program enjoy exceptional success.
 Consider these facts:

 • Bethel graduates have been admitted to top-ranking graduate and professional schools, including those at Indiana University, University of Notre Dame, Stanford University, the Peabody Institute of the Johns Hopkins University, Gordon-Conwell Seminary, Cornell University, and many others.

 • Bethel has the highest percentage of alumni rated as “highly effective teachers” in the classroom of any other college in Indiana, according to a report by the Indiana Department of Education.

-• Eighty-six percent of Bethel students who have applied to medical school have been accepted.
-This is nearly twice the national average of 45%.
+• Ninety-two percent of Bethel students who have applied to medical school have been accepted.
+This is more than twice the national average of 45%.